Health & safety at work: What are your employees’ responsibilities?

 1. Taking reasonable care

-Your employees need to be actively taking care of their personal health and safety whilst in the workplace and avoid doing anything that could compromise this.
-There’s no ‘one size, fits all’ solution for how this is put into action – it heavily depends on the nature of your workplace and the everyday hazards that naturally come with it.
+Your employees need to actively take care of their own occupational health and safety and avoid doing anything that could compromise it.
+There's no 'one-size-fits-all' solution for what this looks like – it heavily depends on your workplace and the everyday hazards that come with it.

 2. Co-operating with their employer

-Part of your employees’ responsibility is to follow any instructions you give them around health and safety - and stick to them.
+Employees are also required to follow any health and safety arrangements and instructions you provide – and stick to them.

-For example, if your in-house health and safety policy requires anyone with hair below shoulder length to tie it up, then it’s your employees’ responsibility to make sure they do so if that applies to them.
+For example, if your in-house health and safety policy requires anyone with hair below shoulder length to tie it up, then it's your employees' responsibility to make sure they do so.
 The same goes for removing jewellery and ensuring that all protective clothing is worn.

 3. Not putting others in danger

-Whilst your employees need to be looking after their own health & safety in the workplace, they also need to make sure they’re not putting anyone else in danger either.
+While your employees need to be looking after their own health and safety in the workplace, they also need to make sure they're not putting anyone else in danger either.
+This could include:

 4. Speaking up if something is wrong

-Employees have a responsibility to let you know of any dangers they come across in the workplace so that you can deal with it.
-For example, if one of your employees comes across a loose wire in a plug socket next to their desk, it becomes their responsibility to let you know about it.
+Employees have a responsibility to let you know of any dangers they come across in the workplace so that you can deal with them, such as:

-This also extends to the health of your employees; if something happens that may affect their ability to work they need to make you aware.
+However, employees aren't just responsible for reporting workplace-related issues.
+If something happens that may affect their ability to work, they also need to make you aware.
 This could be physical or mental illness, injury or pregnancy.
-Regardless, the responsibility lies with the member of staff to inform you so that you’re able to make the reasonable adjustments they need or provide them with time off.
+Regardless, the responsibility lies with the member of staff to inform you so that you're able to make the reasonable adjustments they need or provide them with time off.

 Support the wellbeing of your team